egregious3000/racc-android/README.md

 racc-android
 ============

-Android version of raccdoc client
+Android version of raccdoc client.
+Still not ready for public release.